Ebutejonah/Ebutejonah/README.md

 ### Hi there 👋,
 #### Backend Engineer
-I'm Ebute Jonah from Nigeria, and I am a Backend Engineer and a Student of Alt School Africa.
+I'm Ebute Jonah from Nigeria, and I am a Backend Engineer.
 I really enjoy programming and my area of expertise is Python/Django.
 I am also skilled in HTML, CSS, and JavaScript.
 Here is a link to my portfolio website: https://www.jonahebute.com, my linkedin account: https://www.linkedin.com/in/jonah-ebute-142b1323a/ and twitter account: https://twitter.com/ebute_jonah246

 Skills: PYTHON / DJANGO / HTML / CSS / JAVASCRIPT